alexeden/adafruit-seesaw/README.md

 # Creating Your Own Devices

-So far, this library only implements a Seesaw devices (i.e., the ones that I currently own).
+So far, this library only implements a few Seesaw devices (i.e., the ones that I currently own).
 You can define your own device using the `seesaw_device!` macro.

 Let's assume you have some future Adafruit Neokey-esque device that has 6 buttons and 6 neopixels.